-APPLICATION FORM FOR APPOINTMENT AS INTERNATIONAL JURY MEMBER FOR AIR NAVIGATION RACE
+APPLICATION FORM FOR APPOINTMENT AS INTERNATIONAL JUROR FOR AIR NAVIGATION RACE

+JUROR FOR AIR NAVIGATION RACE

 Please print

 Name

 Address

 Tel.: Fax:

 National Aero Club

 Date of application: Year approved as FAI International Judge

 Requirements (any two of the following four items):

-1. Participation as Jury Observer (World or Continental Championships, 1 only)
+1. Participation as Juror Observer (World or Continental Championships, 1 only)

-Year: Venue:
+Year:Venue:

 2. Participation as International Chief Judge (World or Continental Championships, 1 only)

 Year: Venue:

-3. Participation as Competition Director (World or Continental or National Championships under identical rules, 2 only)
+3. Participation as Competition Director ( World or Continental or National Championships under identical rules, 2 only)

 Year:Venue:

 Year:Venue:

 4. Participation as a Competitor (in FAI Air Navigation Race Championships, 2 only)

 Year:Venue:

 Year:Venue:

-I confirm that I have a detailed and thorough knowledge of the FAI Sporting Code and the current Rules and Regulations of the sport of Air Navigation Race.
+I have a detailed and thorough knowledge of the FAI Sporting Code and the current Rules and f the sport of Air Navigation Race.

-Signed:
+Signe d:

 The National Aero Club of confirms, that the information given above is correct.

 Date: Name of NAC Official (printed): Signature:

-Position in NAC:NAC Address:

-Tel.:....
 Fax:....